 We expect and encourage responsible drinking behaviors by those individuals who are of legal age and who consume alcoholic beverages and respecting the rights of those individuals who otherwise choose not to use alcohol.
 Our department will continue to sponsor and support educational programs related to alcohol awareness and prevention, as well as support alternative activities for students who choose not to involve themselves in the use of alcohol.

-Please note that Alcohol violations are broken down into three categories in terms of severity.
+Please note that alcohol violations are broken down into three categories in terms of severity.
 Level 1 being the least severe, and level 3 being the most severe.

-Alcohol level 1:
+Alcohol level 1

-Alcohol level 2:
+Alcohol level 2

-Alcohol – Alcohol and Guests (Level 2): Residents are accountable for all activities that occur within their assigned space and common living areas.
+Alcohol and guests: Residents are accountable for all activities that occur within their assigned space and common living areas.
 Any resident in a room or apartment where alcohol or alcohol containers are present at the same time as someone under the age of 21 is in violation of these Community Standards.
 At all times, residents are responsible for their own behavior as well as the actions of their guests.
 Residents and guests who are in the possession of alcohol are expected to cooperate with all reasonable university staff requests.
 Guests not complying with the alcohol policy will be asked to leave our residential community.

-Alcohol level 3:
+Alcohol level 3

-Alcohol – Providing Alcohol To Minors (Level 3): Providing alcohol to an individual(s) under the age of 21 is prohibited.
+Providing alcohol to minors: Providing alcohol to an individual under the age of 21 is prohibited.
 This includes purchasing alcohol for individuals(s) under the age of 21.

 * Individuals found responsible for purchasing alcohol for individuals under 21 are subject to license termination.

 Kegs: Kegs or pony kegs are not allowed in any Student Housing residential facility.
 Individuals found responsible for possession of a keg / pony keg are subject to license termination.